ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 Roughtime request and response packets MUST be transmitted in a single datagram when the UDP transport mode is used.
-Setting the packet's don't fragment bit {{!RFC791}} is OPTIONAL in IPv4 networks.
+Setting the packet's Don't Fragment bit {{!RFC791}} is OPTIONAL in IPv4 networks.
 Setting it may cause packets to get dropped, but not setting it could lead to long delays due to reconstruction and dropped fragments.